Showjumping star Casall Ask wins last event

 Story highlights

-- Triumphant farewell to Casall Ask
+- Triumphant farewell for Casall Ask

 - Wins LGCT Hamburg with Rolf-Goran Bengtsson